Refining Concentration for Gaussian Quadratic Chaos with Applications in Sonar and Communications: Introduction

 Then

 where

-\end{proposition} \begin{proof} See Section~\ref{sec5}. \end{proof} Choosing $a=b=1$ and $c=\infty$ in (\ref{en_LM}) recovers LM inequality in (\ref{LM2}).
-In Subsection~\ref{2A}, we minimize the upper bound on the right side of (\ref{en_LM}) in terms of $a$ and compare the resulting optimized inequality with LM inequality to demonstrate the improvement.
-We will see that the minimizing value of $a$ is the unique root inside the interval $(\frac{2}{3},1)$ for a quintic polynomial equation\footnote{See Equation~(\ref{quintic}).} and it depends on the matrix~$A$ and the tail parameter $t$ only through the ratio $\rho=\frac{t\|A\|}{\|A\|_2^2}$.
-We are able to approximate this unique root by an analytic formula\footnote{See Equation~(\ref{a_star}).} where the approximation error is shown to be less that $0.035$ regardless of $A$ and $t$.
+\end{proposition} \begin{proof} See Section~\ref{sec5}. \end{proof} Letting $a\to1^-$ in (\ref{en_LM}) recovers LMI in (\ref{LM2}).
+In Subsection~\ref{2A}, we minimize the upper bound on the right side of (\ref{en_LM}) in terms of $a$ and compare the resulting optimized inequality with LMI to demonstrate the improvement.
+We will see that the minimizing value for $a$ is the unique root inside the interval $(\frac{2}{3},1)$ of a quintic polynomial equation\footnote{See Equation~(\ref{quintic}).} and it depends on the matrix~$A$ and the tail parameter $t$ only through the ratio $\rho=\frac{t\|A\|}{\|A\|_2^2}$.
+We are able to approximate this unique root by an analytic formula\footnote{See Equation~(\ref{a_star}).} where the approximation error is shown to be less than $0.035$ regardless of $A$~and~$t$.
+These investigations lead to two variants of LMI named optimal LMI~(OLMI) and augmented LMI~(ALMI).
 As a consequence of Proposition~\ref{prop_2}, we offer the next result which is a stronger version of Proposition~\ref{prop_1} in the positive-semidefinite case. \begin{proposition} Let $A$ be positive-semidefinite.
-The inequality in (\ref{en_LM}) implies HW inequality at best with
+The inequality in (\ref{en_LM}) implies HWI at best with

 which is achieved for